 \subsection{Performance Assessment}

 Performance can be easily measured for simulated data as we know the clustering variables \textit{a~priori}.
 For real data, there are no true clustering variables; as a result, measuring performance becomes more difficult.
 We measure performance in three ways: adjusted Rand index \citep[ARI;][]{hubert85}, the number of clusters chosen, and visually with variable plots.
 As the dimension of the selected set increases, it becomes harder to assess performance using visualizations.
 Regardless, one can still observe redundancy in the selected set and so variable plots remain helpful even in such circumstances.
 We are operating in the clustering framework; however, true labels exist for all datasets tested.
 Therefore, the ARI remains a valuable performance assessment tool.
 The ARI was proposed as to force the Rand index \citep{rand71} to have expected value of zero under random assignment \citep{hubert85}, which leads to a more interpretable index.
-The ARI arises via

-Thus, the ARI equals one when there is perfect agreement between partitions and is negative when the agreement is worse than would be expected via random assignment.
+The ARI equals one when there is perfect agreement between partitions and is negative when the agreement is worse than would be expected via random assignment.